jpsmith5/boldpy/docs/index.md

 BoldPy v3.0.0 integrates the [PEP ecosystem](https://pep.databio.org) for sample metadata management and automated pipeline submission.
-The pipeline is **dual-use**: run via `looper` (PEPATAC/PEPPRO style) for automated batch processing, or run individual scripts directly as standalone commands.
+The pipeline is **dual-use**: run via `looper` for automated batch processing across all samples, or run individual scripts directly as standalone commands.
 All analysis scripts expose both a CLI and a `run()` function for programmatic use.
 See [PEP Integration](pep-integration.md) for details.